nrfconnect/sdk-nrf/doc/nrf/ug_app_dev.rst

   * :ref:`zephyr:application` is a complete guide to application development with Zephyr, including the build and configuration system.
   * :ref:`zephyr:cmake-details` describes in-depth the usage of CMake for Zephyr-based applications.
   * :ref:`zephyr:application-kconfig` contains a guide for Kconfig usage in applications.
-  * :ref:`zephyr:application_dt` explains how to use Device Tree and its overlays to customize an application's Device Tree.
+  * :ref:`zephyr:set-devicetree-overlays` explains how to use Device Tree and its overlays to customize an application's Device Tree.

 |NCS| additions
 ===============